OpenClaw Gateway Architecture: Understanding the Control Plane of Your AI Agent

 }

-This is the single most important configuration decision in any OpenClaw deployment.
+This is the single most important configuration decision in any OpenClaw deployment, and it’s the one that separates the 30,000+ exposed instances from properly hardened production deployments.
 The Gateway’s host parameter determines which network interfaces it listens on.
-The two options:
+There are two options, and only one of them is acceptable for anything touching the internet.

 # DANGEROUS: Default development configuration